jennyballif/jennyballif.github.io/_posts/2016-11-29-science-mom-s-guide-to-water-part-1.md

 experiment3: true
 title: 'Science Mom''s Guide to Water, Part 1'
 description: >-
-  Water is the only substance on earth that exists naturally as a solid, liquid, and gas.
+  Not only are the unique properties of water essential for life on earth, they're also the key to a lot of fun investigations and science experiments.
 modified: '2016-12-03'
 sciencemomguideimage: SMG1cover1.png
 imagefeature: SMG1square.png